-Get your speech checked with few people to know if the grammar and language are good, or any suggested changes that may come from them.
+Get your speech checked with few people to know and check if the grammar and language are good or any suggested changes that may come from them.

-After a good start of your speech, finishing your speech with a power is extremely important.
+After a good start of your speech, finishing your speech with power is extremely important.

 Famous Quotes to Start a Speech:

 - The common question that gets asked in business is, ‘why?’
 That’s a good question, but an equally valid question is, ‘why not?’. – Jeff Bezos

 - There are lots of bad reasons to start a company.
 But there’s only one good, legitimate reason, and I think you know what it is: it’s to change the world. – Phil Libin

 - A business that makes nothing but money is a poor business. – Henry Ford

 - If you are not embarrassed by the first version of your product, you’ve launched too late. – Reid Hoffman